SkylineCommunications/dataminer-docs-connectors/connector/doc/CISCO_CBR-8_CCAP_Platform.md

 - In range **1.0.5.x**

-  - **Auto Correct Status Interval**: On the Debug Page, this parameter allows the user to adjust the interval for a recurring logic that checks how long the polling statuses have been stuck in processing and revert it to OK.
-Range: 1 Day - A week, Default 1 Day.
+  - **Auto Correct Status Interval**: On the Debug page, this parameter allows you to adjust the interval for a recurring logic that checks how long the polling statuses have been stuck in processing and revert the statuses to OK.
+Range: 1 day – 1 week.
+Default: 1 day.

 ## Notes